Classes A, B, and C

 You may fax your medical examiner certificate to 803-896-2676 or scan and email it to the SCDMV if it is replaced before you need a new CDL.

 A brief video is available that highlights the steps in checking your Medical Certificate status through the website.

 You must complete an application for a Commercial Driver's License or Commercial Learner's Permit (SCDMV Form 447-CDL).
 Additionally, you may be required to complete Affidavit of Previous Driver's License (SCDMV Form DL-402) and Commercial Driver's License CDL Holders Medical Certification (Form DL-405A) if the SCDMV does not have a current one on file.

-The SCDMV will contact the jurisdiction your moving from to get information on any and all traffic violations you committed over the past ten years.
-Your CDL may be suspended or revoked if there are unresolved or disqualifying violations.
+The SCDMV will contact the jurisdictions where you previously held a license to get information on any and all traffic violations during the past 10 years.
+Your commercial driver's license (CDL) may be suspended or revoked if there are unresolved or disqualifying violations.

 The SCDMV will check your driving history in other states using the Problem Driver Pointer System (PDPS) and the Commercial Driver License Information System (CDLIS).
-These checks happen when you apply for an original commercial driver's license (CDL), renew a CDL, retest for a CDL, or move from a CLP to a CDL.
+These checks happen when you apply for an original CDL, renew a CDL, retest for a CDL, or move from a commercial learner's permit (CLP) to a CDL.

-Disqualifications From Holding a CDL
+Disqualifications from holding a CDL

-You will not be able to hold a commercial driver's license (CDL) if you have committed any of the following:
+You will not be able to hold a CDL if you have committed any of the following violations:

 - Caused a death through the negligent or criminal operation of a commercial vehicle

-- Drove without a required endorsement
+- Operated without a required endorsement

 Social Security Verification